toastmod/projectsafehouse/safehouse-gpu/README.md

-# Safehouse Engine - GPU Backend Interface
+# Safehouse Engine - GPU State

 This crate provides state management for the GPU backend.

-It's goal is to provide an interface for managing objects and processes on the GPU.
+It's goal is to provide an interface for creating objects and processes on the GPU.